cloudmesh/cloudmesh1/webui/pages/faq.rst

   At IU you can get credit by enrolling in an independent study.
 Typically 3 credit hours result in 12 hours of work per week.
-YOu get out of this independent study as much as you put in.
-We us modern software negeneering tools so you do not just contribute code, but you learn also about software negeneering aspects in a fast developing project.
+You get out of this independent study as much as you put in.
+We us modern software engineering tools so you do not just contribute code, but you learn also about software engineering aspects in a fast developing project.
 We have lots of aspects you can work on dependent on your interest and background we can determine a project that interests you.
 Please contact